London-bound Air India flight crashes during take-off in Ahmedabad

 Emergency services responded immediately after the crash.
 The Ahmedabad Fire and Emergency Services Department deployed more than five fire engines to the site.
 “Fire crews from multiple divisions arrived quickly and began precautionary fire control operations,” a senior official reported.

-The aircraft was carrying 290 passengers out of a 300-seat capacity.
+The aircraft was carrying a total of 230 passengers and 12 crew members out of a 300-seat capacity.

 Several people were reportedly injured, though officials have not released a confirmed casualty count.

 Eyewitnesses from Meghaninagar, near the airport, reported hearing three loud explosions followed by plumes of smoke rising from the runway area.